barissayil/EnergyMarket/README.md

 # Energy Market
 A simulation of an energy market using concurrent execution features of Python.
-This is a project for the Parallel and Concurrent Programming course for the Telecommunications Engineering department of INSA Lyon.
-It is made by Baris Sayil and Alexandros Sidiras.
+This is a project for the Parallel and Concurrent Programming course for the Telecommunications Engineering department of INSA Lyon by Baris Sayil and Alexandros Sidiras.

 https://github.com/BarisSayil/EnergyMarket